-Yes, a bail agent should be licensed by the state Department of Insurance.
+The state Department of Insurance should license a bail agent.
 Always ask a bondsperson to show you their license before signing a contract.

 Can I get a bail bond for someone who lives in another state?

 Yes, they’re known as transfer bonds.
-A bond is purchased through a local bondsman who transfers it to a bail agent in the jurisdiction the bond is needed.
+A bond is purchased through a local bondsman who transfers it to a bail agent for which the bond is needed.

 How do I get my bail money back?

-If you posted bail without getting a bond you will receive the entire amount back after the trial is finished as long as the defendant attended all scheduled court hearings.
-The entire amount will be returned even if they are convicted.
+If you posted bail without getting a bond, you would receive the entire amount back after the trial is finished as long as the defendant attended all scheduled court hearings.
+The whole amount will be returned even if they are convicted.
 What if I jump bail?